MSG Networks Eying App For Cord-Cutters - The TV Answer Man!

 “We continue to explore different direct-to-consumer models with an eye towards the launch by the end of this calendar year.
 So while the media landscape continues to evolve, we remain confident in the popularity of our live content and believe that our commitment to innovation, will enable us to continue to drive value for partners, advertisers and viewers alike,” Greenberg said.

-MSG and MSG+ are regional sports channels that have the local TV rights to the New York Knicks, New York Rangers, New York Islanders and New Jersey Devils.
+MSG and MSG+ are regional sports channels that have the local TV rights to the New York Knicks, New York Rangers, New York Islanders, Buffalo Sabres and New Jersey Devils.
 The channels also air sports news and highlights programs.

 Check out these best-selling antennas at Amazon.com.